fatihsinanesen/TURKFACT/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 We would like to thank the Department of Computer Engineering at Ankara University for their support.
 Special thanks to all contributors and researchers who have provided valuable insights and data for this project.

----

-For more details, please refer to the published paper: "TURKFACT: A Multi-Class Machine Learning Model for Fact-Checking Turkish Text Content" in the International Journal of Multimedia Information Retrieval.